zitadel/zitadel-tools/README.md

 key2jwt requires two flags:

-- audience: where the assertion is going to be used (e.g. https://zitadel.cloud or https://<your domain>)
+- audience: where the assertion is going to be used (e.g. https://zitadel.cloud or https://{your domain})
 - key: the path to the key.json

 The tool prints the result to standard output.